Bishoo-1/Machine-final-project/README.md

 ## Project Overview

-This project aims to predict hospital readmission of diabetic patients using machine learning techniques.
-The workflow includes data preprocessing, exploratory data analysis, feature engineering, model training, hyperparameter tuning, model evaluation, and web deployment.
+This project focuses on predicting hospital return among diabetic patients using machine learning techniques.
+The workflow covers data preprocessing, exploratory data analysis, feature engineering, model training, hyperparameter tuning, model evaluation, and web deployment.

 ## Dataset

-Dataset: Diabetic Patient Readmission Dataset
+Dataset: Diabetic Patient  Dataset

-The dataset contains demographic, clinical, and hospital admission information used to predict whether a patient is likely to be readmitted.
+The dataset diabetes patients return Prediction Using Machine Learning contains demographic, clinical, and hospital admission information used to predict whether a patient is likely to be readmitted.

 ## Machine Learning Models